megdotnet/Get-StoredSecret/README.md

      hostname = $env:COMPUTERNAME
 }

 # retrieve creds from the secret store and test
+# stored secrets must be in the domain.tld\user format
 $cred = Get-StoredSecret domain.tld\user @telemetry
 ```